vk3jed/ASL-Asterisk/README.md

 # Asterisk Source for AllStarLink

 This is the Asterisk source package for AllStarLink and the files to build the ASL 2.0.0+ distribution.
+This repo contains patches for building AllStarLink on recent editions of Debian.
+Currently tested on Debian 11 Bullseye.

 ---------------------------------------------------------------------------------------------------------------------------------